TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 20/Acts 20.6.md

 ---

-And we sailed away from Philippi after the days of unleavened bread, and came unto them to Troas in five days, where we tarried seven days.
+We sailed away from Philippi after the days of Unleavened Bread, and came to them at Troas in five days, where we stayed seven days.